Pazarcık

-Pazarcık is a town and district in the southern part of Kahramanmaraş Province in Turkey.
-The mayor Hayrettin Güngör from the Justice and Development Party (AKP) was elected in the local elections 2019.
-Kaymakam is Adil Nas.
+Pazarcık is a municipality and district of Kahramanmaraş Province, Turkey.
+Its area is 1,253 km2, and its population is 70,173 (2022).
+It is in the southeastern part of the province.
 The cement plant is a major source of greenhouse gas.
 The town includes Abdals of the Kara Hüseyinler tribe.

-On 6 February 2023, a magnitude 7.8 earthquake struck Pazarcik.
+On 6 February 2023, a magnitude 7.8 earthquake struck Pazarcık.

+Composition

+There are 84 neighbourhoods in Pazarcık District: